eazyliving/fyyd-api/README.md

 - **slug (opt, string)** the slug to set for this curation.
 If not set while creation, the title will be slugified. *When set, but empty while modifying a curation, also a slugified title will overwrite the existing slug*.
 - **public (opt, int, def: 0)** defines, if this curation will be set to public and thus accessable for all.
 - **image (opt, binary)** upload an optional image for the curation.
 Use multipart/form-data ([RFC 2388](http://www.ietf.org/rfc/rfc2388.txt)) and provide a content-type.
+- **categories (opt, array)** A json encoded array of category IDs.
+These are the same you get by requesting /categories

 #### Response